danimadrid/africa_china_covid19/README.md

 ## Replication materials for the paper "Who Set the Narrative?
 Assessing the Influence of Chinese Global Media on News Coverage of COVID-19 in 30 African Countries"
 <br>
-This repository include materials (processed data and code) used for the analysis in the paper "Who Set the Narrative?
-Assessing the Influence of Chinese Global Media on News Coverage of COVID-19 in 30 African Countries" which is forthcoming in <em><a href="https://journals.sagepub.com/home/gch" target="_blank">Global Media and China</em></a>.
+This repository includes materials (processed data and code) used for the analysis in the paper "Who Set the Narrative?
+Assessing the Influence of Chinese Global Media on News Coverage of COVID-19 in 30 African Countries" which was published in <em><a href="https://journals.sagepub.com/doi/full/10.1177/20594364211013714" target="_blank">Global Media and China</em></a>.
 <br>
 <br>
 <strong><em>Abstract</em></strong><br>